Canadian Confederation: Colonial organization

 All the former colonies and territories that became involved in the Canadian Confederation on July 1, 1867, were initially part of New France, and were once ruled by France.
 Nova Scotia was granted in 1621 to Sir William Alexander under charter by James I. This claim overlapped the French claims to Acadia, and although the Scottish colony of Nova Scotia was short-lived, for political reasons, the conflicting imperial interests of France and the 18th century Great Britain led to a long and bitter struggle for control.
 The British acquired present-day mainland Nova Scotia by the Treaty of Utrecht of 1713 and the Acadian population was expelled by the British in 1755.
-They renamed Acadia "Nova Scotia", which included present-day New Brunswick.
 The rest of New France was acquired by the British as the result of its defeat of New France in the Seven Years' War, which ended with the Treaty of Paris in 1763.
 From 1763 to 1791, most of New France became the Province of Quebec.
 However, in 1769 the present-day Prince Edward Island, which had been part of Acadia, was renamed "St John's Island" and organized as a separate colony.
 It was renamed "Prince Edward Island" in 1798 in honour of Prince Edward, Duke of Kent and Strathearn.

 The first English attempt at settlement on that part of the continent that would become modern Canada had been in Newfoundland which would not join Confederation until 1949.
 The Society of Merchant Venturers of Bristol began to settle Newfoundland and Labrador at Cuper's Cove as far back as 1610, and Newfoundland had also been the subject of a French colonial enterprise.

 During and after the U.S. War of Independence, an estimated 50,000 United Empire Loyalists fled to British North America.
 The British created the separate province of New Brunswick in 1784 for Loyalists who settled in the western part of Nova Scotia.
 Nova Scotia (including New Brunswick) received slightly more than half of this influx, and many Loyalists settled in the province of Quebec, which later by the Constitutional Act 1791 was separated into a predominantly English Upper Canada and a predominantly French Lower Canada.
 The War of 1812 and Treaty of 1818 established the border between British North America and the United States at the 49th parallel from the Great Lakes to the Rocky Mountains in Western Canada.